21.06.2024

 Offer your users a simpler, low-cost way to pay and boost conversions!

-Benefits of Instant Payments for Businesses
+What Are the Benefits of Instant Payments for Businesses?

-Consumer Adoption
+Consumer & Business Adoption

 SEPA Instant payments have seen gradual adoption across the area.
 Despite the system being available since 2017, its uptake has been slower than anticipated.
 According to ECB, SEPA credit transfers amounted to 12% of the total retail payments value and 4% of the total value of credit transfers in the second half of 2022.
 Businesses too have yet to fully embrace instant payment options.